 Remove from tomato plants all growth growing diagonally between the main stem and the leaves.
 If you want to make more tomato plants for free, treat these as you would any other cutting and pot them up or place in a glass of water.
 They will root quickly at this time of year.
-Ensure you are watering tomatoes evenly (both in frequency and amount) to avoid splitting any fruits that are forming.
+Ensure you are watering your tomatoes evenly (both in frequency and amount) to avoid splitting any fruits that are forming.

 Plant of the month

 There are so many plants in flower this month, but a personal favourite of mine is Salvia nemorosa and its hybrid friends.
-Salvia nemorosa comes from central european grassland, which tells you everything you need to know about this plant: They flower early to beat the grasses normally around them, have good upright structure, are well adapted to the climate and are drought tolerant.
+Herbaceous Salvias come from right across the grasslands of Europe, which tells you everything you need to know about this plant: They flower early to beat the grasses normally around them, have good upright structure, are well adapted to the climate and are drought tolerant.
 It is bullet proof, tolerant of a range of soils, bees adore it, and thus is excellent value in the garden: S. nemorosa flowers twice a year if pruned after the first flush of flower.
 They can be vulnerable to snails very early in the year, but once they burst into life in April this isn’t really a problem, especially if you are lucky enough to have hedgehogs, frogs and toads frequent your garden.
-They range from blue to deep purple, which can be a useful ‘link’ colour.
+In the main, they range from blue to deep purple, which can be a useful ‘link’ colour.
 White and pinks also exist if that is what you’re looking for.
 Many of them should be planted in full sun only, as they have a tendency to lean to ‘reach’ for the light if not.

 Planting design is one of the cornerstones of our business.
 If you would like professional advice on planting options, sourcing and planting, please get in touch here.